I LOVE juicing.

 Juicing your veggies enlivens you, and your cells, and gives you an instant shot of nourishing energy and nutrition.

-Freshly made juices are packed with vitamins, minerals, amino acids (building blocks for protein), enzymes, phytonutrients and antioxidants.
+Freshly made juice is packed with vitamins, minerals, amino acids (building blocks for protein), enzymes, phytonutrients, and antioxidants.

-When you consume your veggies through juicing you not only consume WAY more veggies, but you also give your digestive system a rest from breaking food down.
-This allows the body to use energy that is normally for digestion in other ways, such as healing and regeneration.
+When you consume your veggies through juicing you not only consume WAY more veggies, but you also give your digestive system a rest from breaking down food.
+This allows the body to use energy that is normally used for digestion in other ways, such as healing and regeneration.

 I want to get juicing!
 Where do I start?